platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

 You can jump to [deploying your project](#deploy).
 {{< /note >}}

-There are slightly different ways to link your local project to your {{% vendor/name %}} project based on the Git workflow you chose for you project as discussed earlier in this guide.
+There are slightly different ways to link your local project to your {{% vendor/name %}} project based on the Git workflow you chose for you project, as discussed earlier in this guide.

 {{< codetabs >}}
 +++
 title={{% vendor/name %}} Git repository
 +++
-If you host your Strapi source code on an {{% vendor/name %}} Git repository, and you failed to answer `y` (yes) to the question `Set the new project <projectName> as the remote for this repository?
-[Y/n]` during the ``project:create`` command, you need to let the {{% vendor/name %}} CLI know which linked project you want to deploy to.
+If you host your Strapi source code on an {{% vendor/name %}} Git repository, and you failed to answer `y` (yes) to the question `Set the new project <projectName> as the remote for this repository?` during the ``project:create`` command, you need to let the {{% vendor/name %}} CLI know which linked project you want to deploy to.

-To do so, use the {{% vendor/name %}} CLI to set remote project:
+To do so, use the {{% vendor/name %}} CLI to set a remote project:
 ```bash {location="Terminal"}
 {{% vendor/cli %}} project:set-remote <projectId>
 ```